Arizona–Arizona State football rivalry: History

-Another notably heated game came in 1968.
+Another heated game came in 1968.
 The contest was expected to decide which team would go on to the Sun Bowl, but before the game, Arizona coach Darrell Mudra issued an ultimatum to the Sun Bowl committee that his team would not play in the bowl unless they were selected regardless of who won.
 The committee chose Arizona, who promptly lost to Arizona State 30–7 in what became known as the "Ultimatum Bowl"; Arizona proceeded to lose the 1968 Sun Bowl 34–10 to the Auburn Tigers.
-The events led to the creation of the Fiesta Bowl as a default bowl for Arizona State should they receive no other bids; it went on to become part of the highly lucrative Bowl Championship Series and is now part of the College Football Playoff system.
+The events led to the creation of the Fiesta Bowl as a default bowl for Arizona State should they receive no other bids.
+It went on to become part of the highly lucrative Bowl Championship Series and part of the College Football Playoff system.

 The rivalry series has been known for having decades being dominated by each team, with ASU having the advantage during the 1960s and 1970s, and UA dominating the early years, as well as the 1980s and 1990s.

 In the modern era of the game, it has often been played on the day after Thanksgiving.
 It has most recently been scheduled for the Saturday after Thanksgiving to accommodate network television coverage.
 Starting with the 2009–2010 school year, both schools created a “Territorial Cup Series” that encompasses each of the 20 varsity intercollegiate sports that Arizona and Arizona State compete head to head in, apparently due to the schools believing that the rivalry happens in all sports and not only in football.
-Each sport is worth 1 point in the year-long competition.
+Each sport is worth either a half or full point in the year-long competition.
 While the series has yet to have an official sponsor like other rivalry series between two universities, both UA and ASU have tracked down and promoted the series each season.
 The school that records the most points during the school year wins a trophy that is named after the Territorial Cup football trophy.
-If both schools finished tied, the winner from the previous year retains the trophy.
-As of the 2020–21 season, UA leads the series and is currently in possession of the trophy.
+If both schools finished tied, the winner of the football game decides the tiebreaker and is declared the winner.
+As of the 2024–25 season, UA leads the series and is in possession of the trophy.